 By asking questions about the work experience you deliver and the memories that are created with your employees, you will be able to design the kind of experience that employees will remember fondly and will want to tell others about.
 They will want to tell their friends and family because they feel so lucky, and they know how exceptional their employer is.
 They will want to give the people they care about and respect an opportunity to be as lucky as they are.
-Not only does creating such a satisfying, motivating, inspiring work experience turn your workforce into a band of headhunters, it also improves morale, productivity, engagement, and customer service quality.
+Not only does creating such a satisfying, motivating, and inspiring work experience turn your workforce into a band of headhunters, but it also improves morale, productivity, engagement, and customer service quality.
 So, doing this is not a “nice to do if we had the time” project.
-Rather, it is a bottom-line driven measure with far-reaching implications for your financial viability.
+Rather, it is a bottom-line-driven measure with far-reaching implications for your financial viability.

 About Dr. Denis Cauvier

 Dr Denis Cauvier has worked with over one million people in 50+ countries across the globe and is the bestselling author of 14 books.
-He is frequently consulted by the New York Times and the Wall Street Journal, and is a recipient of the ‘Consummate Speaker of the Year’ award – an honour he shares with the former British Prime Minister, Lady Margaret Thatcher.
+He is frequently consulted by the New York Times and the Wall Street Journal and is a recipient of the ‘Consummate Speaker of the Year’ award – an honour he shares with the former British Prime Minister, Lady Margaret Thatcher.